osisoft/Edge-Data-Store-Docs/content/docker/edge-docker.md

 ## Create a startup script

-To create a startup script for EDS, follow these steps:
+To create a startup script for EDS:

 1. Use a text editor to create a script similar to one of the following examples: